swendt57/dental_costs_project/README.md

 #### Acknowledgements

-* This project was inspired by my friend, Gail Dana, of San Diego, CA
+* This project was inspired by my friend, Gail Dana, of San Diego, California